LinkedInLearning/c-design-patterns-part-2-2873342/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+Design patterns are an important part of programming.
+Rather than programming solutions to every issue from scratch, developers can implement these patterns that solve common problems.
+In this course, instructor Richard Goforth explains the purpose and effective use of key design patterns in C#.
+Richard begins by discussing why design patterns make sense, what they are, and how they are grouped and categorized.
+He then provides an overview of the creational, behavioral, and structural Gang of Four design patterns and how they are applied in C# and .NET.
+Next, he takes a deeper dive into the Observer, Builder, Command, Proxy, and Chain of Responsibility Patterns providing hands-on challenges that help you master the application of these patterns in your own code.

+There are several applicaitons in this repository.
+Carried from the first part of the course are simple console examples in the folders Iterator, Adapter, and Factory.
+There are similar folders for the patterns covered in this course, Observer, Builder, Command, Proxy, and ChainOfResponsibility.

+Another application, HPlusSports, is a sample of a more robust web application in ASP.Net core, to give a different example of using each of the patterns in a more realistic situation.
+It is more complex than an application of similar functionality would be to show examples of architecture in a more fully featured, long term support application.
+The web application is using an EF Core Backend to a SQLite Database file, to simplify running the application locally.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.